abitofhelp/bazel8_go/pkg/greeting/README.md

 ### Error Types

 - `ErrInvalidName`: Returned when the provided name is empty.
-- `ErrInvalidWinnings`: Returned when the provided winnings amount is negative.
 - `ErrContextCanceled`: Returned when the context is canceled during processing.
 - `ErrContextDeadlineExceeded`: Returned when the context deadline is exceeded during processing.

 ## Implementation Details

 The package implements a greeting function that:
-1. Takes a context, name, and winnings amount as parameters
+1. Takes a context and name as parameters
 2. Validates the input parameters (name cannot be empty)
 3. Handles context cancellation and timeouts
-4. Formats the monetary amount using the go-humanize library
-5. Returns a formatted greeting message and any error that occurred
+4. Returns a formatted greeting message and any error that occurred

 ## Testing